 While it's true that driving carries with it countless inherent risks, it is still incredibly fun to get behind the wheel and go wherever you want to go.
 These depressing statistics are shared not to frighten you, but to make sure that you understand how important it is to drive responsibly, take the time necessary to get adequate training, and always obey the rules of the road.

 Graduated Driver Licensing

 Given the fact that lack of experience behind the wheel can be a large contributor to the cause of many traffic accidents, graduated licensing programs have been established in many states and in the District of Columbia.
-The purpose of the graduated licensing program, or GRAD (Gradual Rearing of Adult Drivers), is to make sure drivers under 21 are properly educated and trained, and that they take on additional responsibilities only as they become able to handle them.
+The purpose of the graduated licensing program, or Gradual Rearing of Adult Drivers (GRAD), is to make sure drivers under 21 years old are properly educated and trained, and that they take on additional responsibilities only as they become able to handle them.

 The graduated licensing program gives teens plenty of supervised time behind the wheel to allow them the opportunity to learn from the experience of the adult driver.
 This allows time for knowledge to be translated into experience, and for the novice driver to gain skills and confidence behind the wheel before encountering more dangerous situations such as driving late at night or while other distracting teens are in the car.

 - Provisional license

 Basic Tips for Safe Driving